Hummingbird-Photography-Workshop

 Ecuador is home to over 120 species of hummingbirds and has the best hummingbird photography opportunities than any country in the world.
 The lodges across Ecuador have dedicated viewing areas for various species of hummingbirds and we visit several of the most impressive hummingbird lodges, where we will photograph a rainbow of hummingbird species.

-The weather in Ecuador is incredibly comfortable, ranging from 50 to 80 degrees Fahrenheit during our trip window.
+You’ll experience incredibly comfortable weather in Ecuador, ranging from 50 to 80 degrees Fahrenheit during our trip, perfect for wildlife observation.

 Small Groups Only!